DE-RSE/de-rse.github.io/en/conf2019/venue.md

 * [Taxi](#taxi)
 * [Bus](#bus)

+### Parking

 On the grounds of the Science Park can not be parked.
 Please use the parking facilities in Potsdam city center, e.g. the parking garage at the main station.

+### Public transport tickets

+A single ticket Berlin-ABC (regular rate) costs € 3.40 and is valid for 2 hours in Berlin as well as in Potsdam.
+All public transport is available (regional train, subway, S-Bahn, bus, tram, ferry F1).
+If you only need a ticket for the route from Potsdam Central Station to Telegrafenberg, you can buy a short-distance ticket from Potsdam ABC (regular fare) for € 1.50, which is valid for 4 stops.

+The tickets can be purchased in customer centers, at the drivers, at vending machines in the train stations, underground and S-Bahn stations or by mobile phone app.
+Tickets without printed validity must be canceled before the start of the journey.
+The cancellers are located near the stops or on the platforms and in most trams and buses.

 For the navigation in the suburban traffic Berlin - Potsdam - Brandenburg we recommend the VBB app of the transport association Berlin-Brandenburg: [VBB-App](https://www.vbb.de/fahrplan/vbb-app) or the Deutsche Bahn DB-Navigator app: [DB-Navigator App](https://www.bahn.de/p/view/service/mobile/download_db_navigator.shtml)